• Skip to primary navigation

 To turn this oat flour cake into cupcakes, swap out the 9”x13” pan for a standard cupcake/muffin pan.
 Bake the cupcakes at 350°F for 20-22 minutes.
 This recipe will make 12 cupcakes.

-• slice of gluten free lemon cake on a white plate.
+• bite of a coffee cake on a fork

-• whole gluten free birthday cake on a plate.
+• bite of a gluten free pumpkin bar on a fork

-• stack of oat flour chocolate chip cookies on a wire rack.
+• baked cookies on a wire rack

 • inside view of a stack of oat flour pancakes.